daveshap/GitChain/README.md

-# GitChain: A Fully Decentralized Alternative to GitHub
+# GitChain: A Fully Decentralized Blockchain-Based Alternative to GitHub

-**Subtitle:** Fully decentralized alternative to GitHub, goal is to self-host and become self-sustaining after MVP.
+**Subtitle:** Fully decentralized alternative to GitHub, aiming to self-host and become self-sustaining after MVP.

 ---